Hand-Eye Calibration Solution

 Note

-You don’t need a tool, or to know its pose (if you have one attached ) to do the hand-eye calibration.
+You don’t need an end-of-arm tooling, or to know its pose (if you have one attached) to do the hand-eye calibration.
 The Tool Center Point (TCP) value does not affect the hand-eye calibration result.
-In this article and later tutorials, the end-effector refers to the tool flange/end-link.
+In this article and later tutorials, the term end-effector refers to the tool flange (last link of the robot).

 ../../../_images/hand-eye-robot-and-calibration-board.png